algogz/questions/q/acloud-saa-test2.md

 ### Question 2:

+You have suggested moving your company's web servers to AWS, but your supervisor is concerned about cost.
+Which of the following deployments will give you the most scalable and cost-effective solution?

 - A. An EC2 auto-scaling group that will expand and contract with demand
 - B. A solution that's built to run 24/7 at 100% capacity, using a fixed number of T2 Micro instances